C / CH

 chalchiuitl, chalchiuhtli

-a precious stone, especially a precious green or blue stone; also, part of a metaphor for a newborn baby, child
+a precious stone (often intending jadeite or what some call "cultural jade"), especially a precious green or blue stone; also, part of a metaphor for a newborn baby, child

 Susan Kellogg, Law and the Transformation of Aztec Culture, 1500-1700 (Norman and London: The University of Oklahoma Press, 1995), 222.

-also a metaphor for a vagina, which can be perforated like a jade bead, and when still virginal is called "oc chalchihuitl" (see attestations)
+also a metaphor for a vagina, which can be perforated like a jadeite bead, and when still virginal is called "oc chalchihuitl" (see attestations)

 Mexican Violetear (?), a bird (see Hunn, attestations)